SK-4852/coeus-rs/README.md

 - Provide a Dex-Emulator for simple Code execution
 - Build a Graph of an Application and provide Callgraphs and such (thanks to [petgraph](https://docs.rs/petgraph/latest/petgraph/))
 - Provide Information-Flow-Analysis for static function evaluation
+- Minimal implementation of the JDWP protocol to allow "smali"-debugging

 ## Contributions